Oblique transition in hypersonic double-wedge flow: Nonlinear interactions of oblique waves

-As demonstrated above, near reattachment, the streaks triggered by weakly nonlinear interaction of oblique waves are well approximated by the second output mode of the resolvent associated with the linearized equations at ($\omega = 0, \lambda_z = 1.5$).
-To gain insight into the amplification mechanism that generates steady streaks, we examine the dominant terms in the energy transport equation for this output mode.
+As demonstrated above, near reattachment, \tc{black}{$\mathcal{O}(\epsilon^{2})$ streaks} are well approximated by the second output mode of the resolvent associated with the linearized equations at ($\omega = 0, \lambda_z = 1.5$).
+To gain insight into the amplification mechanism that generates \tc{black}{$\mathcal{O} (\epsilon^{2})$ streaks}, we examine the dominant terms in the energy transport equation for the output mode \tc{black}{$\bphi_{2}$}.
 Similar to the analysis in \S~\ref{sec:oblphys}, we utilize the ($s,n,z$) coordinate system which is locally aligned with the streamlines of the base flow $(\bar{u}_{s},0,0)$.
-The transport of the spanwise averaged specific kinetic energy of streamwise velocity fluctuations $E_{s} = \langle {u^\prime_{s} u^{\prime}_s} \rangle$ and fluctuation shear stress ${R}_{sn} = \langle u^\prime_{s} u^{\prime}_n \rangle$ of the second output mode is approximately governed by equations~\eqref{eq:Es-transport} and \eqref{eq:Rsn-transport} in \S~\ref{sec:oblphys}, where $\langle \cdot \rangle$ denotes spanwise averaging.
+The transport of the spanwise averaged specific kinetic energy of streamwise velocity fluctuations $E_{s} = \langle {u^\prime_{s} u^{\prime}_s} \rangle$ and fluctuation shear stress ${R}_{sn} = \langle u^\prime_{s} u^{\prime}_n \rangle$ \tc{black}{associated with the second output mode is approximately governed by equation~\eqref{eq:Es-Rns} in \S~\ref{sec:oblphys}.}